mg86837242/high-street-gym-v4-client/README.md

 ## 2. Deployment

-For the deployed version of this web app, visit: http://54.91.168.210/
+For the deployed version of this web app, visit: http://www.highstreetgymdemo.space/

 Technologies used for deployment includes but not limited to:

-- Amazon Web Services (AWS), including EC2 and RDS
+- Amazon Web Services (AWS), including IAM, EC2 and RDS
 - Linux (Ubuntu)
 - Bash (Git Bash)
 - Nginx – web server